Fine compactified Jacobians of reduced curves: Examples: Locally planar curves of arithmetic genus

 \begin{fact} Let $X$ be a (reduced) connected singular curve without separating points, with locally planar singularities and $p_a(X)=1$.
 Then $X$ is one of the curves depicted in Figure \ref{Fig:Kod}, which are called Kodaira curves. \end{fact} \begin{proof} Since $X$ has non separating points and $p_a(X)=1$ then $X$ has trivial canonical sheaf by \cite[Example 39]{est1}.
 These curves were classified by Catanese in \cite[Prop.
 1.18]{Cat}.
 An inspection of the classification in loc. cit. reveals that the only such singular curves that have locally planar singularities are the ones depicted in Figure \ref{Fig:Kod}, i.e. the Kodaira curves. \end{proof}

-Note that the curves in Figure \ref{Fig:Kod} are exactly the reduced fibers appearing in the well-known Kodaira's classification of singular fibers of minimal elliptic fibrations (see \cite[Chap.
+Note that the curves in Figure \ref{Fig:Kod} are exactly the reduced fibers appearing in the well-known Kodaira classification of singular fibers of minimal elliptic fibrations (see \cite[Chap.
 V, Sec.
 7]{BPV}).
 This explains why they are called Kodaira curves.

 Abel maps for Kodaira curves behave particularly well, due to the following result proved in \cite[Example 39]{est1}.

 \begin{fact}[Esteves] Let $X$ be a connected curve without separating points and such that $p_a(X)=1$.
 Then for any $L\in \Pic(X)$ the image $A_L(X)\subseteq \bJbar_X$ of $X$ via the $L$-twisted Abel map is equal to a fine compactified Jacobian $\ov{J}_X(\un q)$ of $X$ and $A_L$ induces an isomorphism